-The Greater Phoenix Chamber of Commerce's Public Affairs Committee is a high-level opportunity for qualified Chamber members to assist in crafting the policy priorities that help businesses succeed.
+The Greater Phoenix Chamber's Public Affairs Committee is a high-level opportunity for Chamber members to assist in crafting the policy priorities that help businesses succeed.

-The Chamber's six issue committees are the ideal vehicle for community leaders, legal experts and policy advocates from all business sectors and industries to utilize their expertise to evaluate policy and regulatory matters and form policy recommendations.
+The Chamber's six issue committees convene community leaders, legal experts, and policy advocates from all business sectors and industries to utilize their expertise to evaluate policy and regulatory matters, and form policy recommendations.

-The issue committees (Agriculture, Environment & Water; Budget & Tax; Insurance & Health Care; Legal & Regulatory Reform; Transportation & Infrastructure and Workforce Readiness) decide on individual guiding principles before submitting them to the Public Affairs Committee for review.
-The committee discusses, debates and fine-tunes the recommendations before submitting them to the Chamber's Board of Directors for evaluation and approval.
-The Board-approved recommendations become the Chamber's guiding principles.
+The issue committees determine individual guiding principles before submitting them to the Public Affairs Committee for review.
+The committee discusses, debates, and fine-tunes the recommendations and submits them to the Chamber's Board of Directors for evaluation and approval.
+The Board-approved recommendations become the Chamber's guiding principles, which drive our advocacy efforts each legislative session.

-After the guiding principles for each committee are approved, the committees meet regularly throughout the year to review legislative bills and ordinances, hear presentations from top policy-makers and business leaders and ultimately decide whether to unite in support or against policy proposals impacting the business community.
+After the guiding principles are approved, the committees meet regularly throughout the year to review legislative bills and ordinances, hear presentations from top policy-makers and business leaders, and ultimately decide whether to unite in support or against policy proposals impacting the business community.

-As a core pillar of the Chamber's mission, it is vital for business owners and entrepreneurs to have a say in the regulatory process, not only to oppose measures that are bad for business, but also to provide support to pro-business elected officials and pro-business policies.
+As a core pillar of the Chamber's mission, it is vital for business owners and entrepreneurs to have a strong voice in the regulatory process, not only to oppose measures that are bad for business, but also to provide support to pro-business elected officials and policies.

-The greatest benefit of the Chamber's Public Affairs efforts is providing business owners a seat at the table and a strong, united voice in the regulatory process at all levels of government.
+The greatest benefit of the Chamber's Public Affairs efforts is providing business leaders a seat at the table and a strong, united voice in the regulatory process at all levels of government.
 Arizona's quality of life is improving because of the organizations like ours.